 221A would like to take the opportunity to thank all of our donors for their trust and commitment to the leadership of artists and in 221A’s organizational approach.
 We look forward to sharing further programs and services in the coming months.

 For inquiries about the Research Fund, donation tax receipts or other inquiries you can contact our office email at email@example.com.
 To make a contribution and help us close our 4% gap please visit here.

 Pollyanna and Semi-Public will re-open Tuesday, January 9.

 October 10, 2017

 221A is pleased to announce the appointment of Hannah Dempsey as the Society’s Collections Auxiliary.
-The new role will compliment the Librarian in the systems development of the Pollyanna Library as it undergoes its first year as a public space for research.
+The new full-time role will compliment the Librarian in the systems development of the Pollyanna Library as it undergoes its first year as a public space for research.
 Hannah will bring her dedication to book works and experience working at the Emily Carr library to develop the Pollyanna Library collection systems and protocols over the coming year.
 Please join us in welcoming her to the community when you visit next!

 August 21, 2017